MicrosoftDocs/windowsserverdocs/WindowsServerDocs/virtualization/hyper-v/deploy/configure-virtual-local-areal-networks-for-Hyper-V.md

 1. On the **Settings** screen, under **Hardware** in the left pane, select a **Network Adapter** that has a virtual switch that's set up with a VLAN.

-1. In the right pane, select **Enable virtual LAN identification**, and then type the same VLAN ID as the one you specified for the virtual switch.
+1. Under **VLAN ID** in the right pane, select **Enable virtual LAN identification**, and then type the same VLAN ID as the one you specified for the virtual switch.

 1. Select **OK**.